-The special theory of relativity describes the mution of objects moving at any speed, even at speeds approaching the speed of light in vacuum.
-General theory of relativity and includes non-inertial frames of reference and their relation to the gray tational fields.
+The special theory of relativity describes the motion of objects moving at any speed, even at speeds approaching the speed of right in vacuum.
+General theory of relativity is the extension of the special theory of relativity and includes non-merifal frames of reference and their relation to the gravitational fields.